DSLstandard/Lean4-FFI-Programming-Tutorial-GLFW/README.md

 # Notes on doing C FFI in Lean4
 There seems to be no complete tutorial on creating C FFI bindings in Lean4.
 So I am writing notes here.
-I am putting the phrase "tutorial" in the GitHub project name just so people who search "Lean4 FFI tutorial" will land on this and hopefully get some guidances, but by no means does this markdown serve as a complete, 100%, correct tutorial.
-I don't even know what is going on half of the time with reading the sources:
+I am putting the keyword "tutorial" in the GitHub project name just so people who search "Lean4 FFI tutorial" will land on this and hopefully get some guidances, but by no means does this markdown serve as a complete, 100% correct tutorial.
+I don't even know what is going on half of the time when reading the sources:
 - `src/include/lean/lean.h` in https://github.com/leanprover/lean4
-- https://lean-lang.org/lean4/doc/dev/ffi.html (it seems to be outdated as it uses a keyword called `constant`, which does not actually exist in Lean4?).
+- https://lean-lang.org/lean4/doc/dev/ffi.html (it seems to be outdated as it uses a keyword called `constant`, which does not actually exist in Lean4).
 - https://github.com/leanprover/lean4/tree/master/src/lake/examples/ffi

 ## Introduction

-(This section might need you to have some understanding in writing C FFIs in Haskell, or maybe writing language bindings in general.
+(This section might need you to have some understanding in writing C FFIs in Haskell, or writing language bindings in general.
 Otherwise you might have no idea what is going on or why are things the way they are.)

 Say you would like to write some C FFI bindings in Lean4 to [`libglfw.so`](https://www.glfw.org), a popular C library for creating windows and OpenGL contexts.
 Let's also say you plan to create Lean4 bindings to `glfwInit`, `glfwTerminate`, `glfwPollEvents`, `glfwCreateWindow` and `glfwWindowShouldClose`.
 In fact, I picked these examples because:
   - `glfwInit`, `glfwTerminate`, and `glfwPollEvents` are simple functions, great for an introduction to writing Lean4 bindings.
-  - `glfwCreateWindow` involves passing an opaque object from the C world to the Lean4 world.
-This also showcases how to pass `String`s from Lean4 to C.
+  - `glfwCreateWindow` involves passing an opaque object from C to Lean4.
+I will also demonstrate how to pass `String`s from Lean4 to C.
-  - `glfwWindowShouldClose` involves passing an opaque object from the Lean4 world to the C world.
+  - `glfwWindowShouldClose` involves passing an opaque object from Lean4 to C.
   - They provide the minimal set of functionalities to create a working GLFW window.

-In short, you will basically have to: (You can skip this paragraph if you want to and move on to the steps to creating FFIs for GLFW right now)
+In short, you will basically have to: (You can skip this paragraph if you want and move on to the steps to creating FFIs for GLFW right now)
 1. Write a `.c` source file providing the right functions and function signatures that compiled Lean4 programs know how to talk to.
 2. Modify your `lakefile.lean` to...
     1. compile the `.c` file to produce a static lib,
-    2. add the necessary compilation/linking flags to link `libglfw.so` and the static lib of the `.c` to your Lean4 application executable whenever you do `$ lake build`.
+    2. and add the necessary compilation/linking flags to link `libglfw.so` and the static lib of the `.c` to your Lean4 application executable whenever you do `$ lake build`.
 3. Write `opaque` Lean4 definitions in a `.lean` module in your Lean4 project that point to the certain functions written in that `.c` file.
-You might also have to define some opaque structures if the FFI functions return pointers to, say, a handle object in the C world.
+You might also have to define some opaque structures if the FFI functions return pointers to, say, a C handle object.

 ## A brief introduction on GLFW